Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

-Dualizing the steps in the proof of~\cite[Proposition~2.5]{duodel} one can show that the dual Grothendieck construction is an equivalence between the category of set-valued $\ttP$-cooperads and the category of discrete opfibrations over $\ttP$.
-As the following statement shows, opfibrations behave nicely with respect to trivial objects.
+Dualizing the steps in the proof of~\cite[Proposition~2.5]{duodel} one can show that the dual Grothendieck construction is an equivalence between the category of set-valued $\ttP$-cooperads and the category of discrete operadic opfibrations over $\ttP$.
+As the following statement shows, discrete operadic opfibrations behave nicely with respect to chosen local terminal objects.

-\begin{lemma} Let $p : \ttO \to \ttP$ be a discrete opfibration.
-If $t \in \ttO$ is local terminal, then $p(t)$ is local terminal, too.
-Moreover, $t$ is a chosen local terminal if and only if so is $p(t)$. \end{lemma}
+\begin{lemma} Operadic functors preserve local terminal objects.
+If $p : \ttO \to \ttP$ is a discrete operadic opfibration, then $t \in \ttO$ is trivial if and only if $p(t)$ is trivial. \end{lemma}

-\begin{proof} Notice that the unique map $!_U: p(t) \to U$, where $U$ is some chosen local terminal object in~$\ttP$, lifts into a unique map $!_u: t \to u$ from $t$ to a chosen local terminal object $u$ in $\ttO$.
-Since~$!_u$ is an isomorphism by the terminality of $t$, $!_U = p(!_u)$ is an isomorphism, too.
-This proves that $p(t)$ is local terminal.

-Since operadic functors by definition send chosen local terminal objects to the chosen ones, for the second part of the lemma it suffices to prove that the triviality of $p(t)$ implies the triviality of $t$.
-To this end, notice that, if $p(t)$ is a chosen local terminal object in $\ttP$, the map $!_U: p(t) \to U$ above is the identity, so its lift $!_u: t \to u$ is the identity as well. \end{proof}
+\begin{proof} Operadic functors send trivial objects to trivial objects.
+Let $t$ be a local terminal in $\ttO$ and let $!:t\to U$ be the unique isomorphism to a trivial object.
+Then $p(!):p(u)\to P(U)$ is an isomorphism to a trivial object, and hence $p(t)$ is a local terminal.